Sashité for Developers

 Style Derivation Logic

-When both sides use the same native style, derivation markers become optional.
-For instance, if both first and second players have Shōgi as their native style, P and P' pieces are functionally equivalent.
+When both sides use the same native style, derivation markers become optional as P and P' pieces are functionally equivalent.

 Example: In a Chess vs. Makruk match: